Azure/azure-sdk-for-media-services/Readme.md

-# This Repository is for the legact v2 API which is now deprecated.
+# This Repository is for the legacy v2 API which is now deprecated.
 Customers should migrate to use the v3 API only.

 Please use the latest v3 API for .NET.
 - [Configure the v3 API for .NET](https://docs.microsoft.com/en-us/azure/media-services/latest/configure-connect-dotnet-howto)